• Work

 Coordinator in Conservation: Julie Newton

-IT: Chase Lovellette
+Chase Lovellette

 “Framing Shadows,” which displays portraits of “nannies” from the Robert Langmuir African American Collections housed in the Rose Library, is currently on display at the Oxford Library in Oxford, GA.
 The exhibit was previously displayed at Emory University’s Woodruff Library in Atlanta, GA from Feb.
 18, 2019 - Jan.
 5, 2020.